OUR YOUTH AMBASSADORS

 Representing the provinces of Newfoundland & Labrador, Nova Scotia, Prince Edward Island and New Brunswick, Digitally Lit Youth Ambassadors are cherry-picked book-loving digital natives united in their love of Atlantic Canadian books.

 These Youth Ambassadors are currently charged with:

-If this sounds like your type of part-time work, Digitally Lit is currently recruiting Youth Ambassadors between 13 and 25 years of age in the provinces of New Brunswick and Prince Edward Island.
+If this sounds like your type of part-time work, Digitally Lit is currently recruiting Youth Ambassadors between 13 and 25 years of age who reside in Atlantic Canada.

 You can read our job description here.